dolph/voice-of-the-customer/README.md

 To upload your model, follow these steps:

-1. Create a new workspace in Watson Knowledge Studio.
+1. Create a new project in Watson Knowledge Studio.
 2. Upload the type system, dictionaries, and documents in that order.
 File can be found in the accelerator/wks folder.
 3. Go to your annotator components and click Create a Machine Learning  Annotator.
 4. Click “All” under document sets and click “Next.”
 5. Map dictionaries to the appropriate entities.
 6. Now click “Train and Evaluate” the annotator.
 This should take ~15 minutes and when it is done you can deploy to WDS.
-7. The instructions for deploying from WKS are here: https://www.ibm.com/watson/developercloud/doc/wks/wks_mapublish.shtml#wks_madiscovery
+7. The instructions for deploying from WKS are here: https://www.ibm.com/watson/developercloud/doc/wks/publish-ml.html#wks_madiscovery
 8. The instructions for using the deployed model are here: https://www.ibm.com/watson/developercloud/doc/discovery/integrate-wks.html
-9. IMPORTANT: for step 6 use the following curl command instead of the one in the documentation curl -X PUT -u "{username}":"{password}" -H "Content-Type: application/json" -d@my_config.json "https://gateway.watsonplatform.net/discovery/api/v1/environments/{environment_id}/configurations/{configuration_id}?version=2016-12-01"
+9. IMPORTANT: for step 8 use the following curl command instead of the one in the documentation curl -X PUT -u "{username}":"{password}" -H "Content-Type: application/json" -d@my_config.json "https://gateway.watsonplatform.net/discovery/api/v1/environments/{environment_id}/configurations/{configuration_id}?version=2016-12-01"